John Dandola

 J.D.: I suppose it can be but there's little choice.
 I have always been someone who has taken problems head-on—right then and there.
 I have never been the guy who is handed a crisis—or seen someone else in crisis—then promptly turned around and taken a lunch break and left the building.

 It confounds most people because most people are not prone to do so.When someone chooses to target my work, I am forced to take action because that's beyond business—it's very, very personal.
 My work bears my name.
 It's my reputation.
-Mistakes or lackluster performance can't be absorbed anonymously into some large faceless organization.
+Mistakes or lackluster performance can't be absorbed anonymously as can be done when working in some large faceless organization.
 It's a very strong value system and it translates into all other areas of life.

 Can you give details of anything specific?